neo4j/neo4j-go-driver/MIGRATIONGUIDE.md

 // 4.x, note the new v4 within the package name! import "github.com/neo4j/neo4j-go-driver/v4/neo4j"

+// 5.x, note the new v4 within the package name! import "github.com/neo4j/neo4j-go-driver/v5/neo4j"
 ```

 Note that it is possible to migrate a piece at the time by using both drivers and gradually
-rewriting application code to use the 4.x driver.
+rewriting application code to use the 4.x or 5.x driver.

 ## Interfaces to structs
 A lot of interfaces on 1.x API has changed to being vanilla structs instead of interfaces,